 Visual Presentation Across Platforms

 Visually, Real Car Parking Simulator is functional rather than flashy.
-Vehicle models are clear and recognisable, with enough detail to convey size and proportions accurately—an essential element when judging tight spaces.
-Environments such as urban lots, garages, and enclosed training areas are designed for clarity, ensuring that hazards and boundaries are easy to read.
+Vehicle models are clear and recognisable, with enough detail to convey size and proportions accurately—an essential for judging tight spaces.
+Environments such as urban lots, garages, and enclosed training areas are designed for clarity, making hazards and boundaries easy to read.

 Controls and Accessibility

-Controls are intuitive and familiar to anyone who has played a driving game before.
+Controls are intuitive and familiar to anyone who has played a driving game.
 Acceleration, braking, and steering are mapped logically, with sensitivity tuned to encourage precision.
-On console, analogue sticks offer fine control, while PC players can choose between controller and keyboard input, with controllers providing the superior experience.
+On consoles, analogue sticks offer fine control, while PC players can choose between controller and keyboard input, with controllers providing the superior experience.

 Accessibility is one of the game’s strongest qualities.
 There are no complex menus, skill trees, or tuning systems to manage.
 Players are free to focus entirely on driving technique.
 This simplicity makes the game approachable for newcomers while still offering enough depth to remain engaging for more experienced players.